paulbuzzby/e-inkCalendar/README.md

 1. Start by flashing [Raspberrypi OS Lite](https://www.raspberrypi.org/software/operating-systems/) to a MicroSD Card.
 I recommend using the Raspberry Pi Imager.
 You can then pre-configure Wifi and other information.
 A great timesaver

 2. Install the [PiSugar](https://github.com/PiSugar/PiSugar/wiki/PiSugar2) following their guide
+* Configure the Pi to startup at 6am everyday.

 3. Install the eInk libries.
 [Guide here](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT_Manual#Users_Guides_of_Raspberry_Pi)